-In April 2019, we hosted renowned mathetmatician Dr. Dandrielle Lewis.
+In April 2019, we hosted renowned mathematician Dr. Dandrielle Lewis.
 Because past experiences shape students' preparation for college, it is helpful to be aware of those experiences and to be creative when teaching students who need developmental math.
 Implementing comprehensive, integrated, and long-lasting support programs aid these students as they matriculate through college.
-Services and stratgies of the Educational Opportunity Program and the University of Richmond Integrated Science Experience were explored.
+Services and strategies of the Educational Opportunity Program and the University of Richmond Integrated Science Experience were explored.

 Typo?
 Mistake? - Does it matter?

 In May 2019 we hosted Dr. Peter Adams.
 Presentation description: How can we as instructors, tutors, and advisors most effectively and equitably respond to "errors" in our students' writing?

 In October 2019, we welcomed statistician Dr. Talithia Williams to campus to discuss the power of STEM and her journey as a woman of color in the field.
 Dr. Williams reminded us of the power of representation in the sciences and the importance of remembering the people who have paved the way before us—especially women and women of color.